anaeliaovalle/airbnb-new-bookings/README.txt

-# Predict New User Bookings on Airbnb
-Where will a new guest book their first travel experience?
-Let's find out using D-D-DATA MINING!

-This group consists of 3 awesome students from the University of San Francisco:
-Anaelia Ovalle, Michael Liston, and Brent Rucker

-Link to the competition: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings

 This project was done using jupyter notebooks and is organized in the following ways:

 - Our team was interested in comparing different method of imputation and balancing classes, therefore we have several notebooks that run different ways of doing such.
 This includes: